Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 As part of your application for ILR, you will need to include a number of supporting documents.
 This applies to both yourself, and any dependants who are applying with you.

-Ordinarily, you will need to provide the following documents and information:
+In most cases you will need to provide the following documents and information with ILR application:

 • Passport and travel documents, including any old passport which was valid during your time in the UK